JoelPagliuca/LightningTalks/docker-getting-started-workshop/README.md

 # 2 - Django app

-Lets build a container for the Django app in `./2-django/`
+Let's build a container for the Django app in `./2-django/`

 * Make a Dockerfile in that directory
 * Common directives